2008–09 Premier League

 The 2008–09 Premier League (known as the Barclays Premier League for sponsorship reasons) was the 17th season since the establishment of the Premier League in 1992.
 The season began on Saturday, 16 August 2008, and ended on 24 May 2009.
 The fixtures were announced on 16 June 2008.
 A total of 20 teams contested the league, consisting of 17 who competed in the previous season and three promoted from the Football League Championship.
 The new match ball was the Nike T90 Omni.

-Manchester United began the season as the two-defending champions, having secured their second consecutive (and tenth) Premier League title on the final day of the previous season.
+Manchester United began the season as the two-time defending champions, having secured their second consecutive (and tenth) Premier League title on the final day of the previous season.